tobiste/geoprofiler/README.md

 <!-- badges: end -->

 The goal of `{geoprofiler}` is to get distances along and across user-defined profile lines or transects.
-This is useful when variables depend on distances.
+This is useful to visualize the distance-dependency of some variables in the geosciences.

 ![](man/figures/fig.png)